sensu/sensu-go/PROPOSAL.md

 ### Authorization

-Sensu Agents who recieve check request Events containing an Entity are assumed to be granted permission to produce an Event on its behalf.
+Sensu Agents who receive check request Events containing an Entity are assumed to be granted permission to produce an Event on its behalf.
 This bypasses RBAC permissions granted to a Agent's User by one or more Groups.